 Mobile commerce has a lot of potential to change the way you do business.
 Take a look at some of these notable statistics about m-commerce to help you understand the scope of this movement.

-- 79% of smartphone users have made a purchase online using their mobile device.
+- 79% of smartphone users have made a purchase online using their mobile device in the last six months.
 (Source: OuterBox)

 - 55% of people who shop on their smartphones made a purchase after seeing a product on social media.
 (Source: AppInventiv)